Steel City Striders Running Club Charter

 National, European or World Champion member – any current fully paid up member of the club who becomes a National, European or World Champion will be entitled to become a free life member.

-7.2 The Committee will have the power to expel any member whose subscription is six months in arrears providing that one month’s notice in writing has been sent to such member by registered or recorded delivery letter addressed to the member’s last known address or by email to the member’s last known email address, informing them of the proposed action of the Committee.
+7.2 The Committee will have the power to resign any member from the club and EA, whose subscription is 6 months in arrears providing that one month’s notice in writing has been sent to such member by registered or recorded delivery letter addressed to the member’s last known address or by email to the member’s last known email address, informing them of the proposed action of the Committee.

 8. Finance and property